someobserver/recurgence/math/05-semantic-mass/index.md

 ### Overview

-This section formalizes **semantic mass** as the principal source of curvature, shaping the persistence and stability of meaning structures under recursive pressure.
-The mass distribution $M(p,t)$ arises from the triple product of recursive depth $D$, constraint density $\rho$, and attractor stability $A$, grounding the geometry of autopoietic coherence.
+Semantic mass $M(p,t)$ is the principal source of curvature in the semantic manifold, shaping the persistence and stability of meaning structures under recursive pressure.
+The mass distribution arises from the triple product of recursive depth $D$, constraint density $\rho$, and attractor stability $A$.

 Mathematical structures:
 1. **Mass-curvature coupling** through the recurged Einstein equation $R_{ij} - \frac{1}{2}g_{ij}R = 8\pi G_s T^{\text{rec}}_{ij}$